 The Annual Security and Fire Safety Report is made available each year by October 1.
-Each year an e-mail notification is made to all enrolled students, faculty, and staff by providing a direct link to Ranken's website at https://ranken.edu/about-us/public-safety/campus-crime-statistics/.
-Hard copies may be obtained by contacting the Department of Public Safety, Office of the Director at 314-286-3394 or by emailing cmdennis@ranken.edu.
+Each year an e-mail notification is made to all enrolled students, faculty, and staff by providing a direct link to Ranken's website at https://ranken.edu/about-us/public-safety/campus-crime-statistics/ Hard copies may be obtained by contacting the Department of Public Safety at 314-286-3300.
 The Annual "Fire Safety Report" is combined with the ASR and is required by the Department of Higher Education Act.
 Ranken is committed to taking the actions necessary to provide a safe and secure working/learning environment for all.
 As a member of the campus community, it is important that you become familiar with your school's policies that way, you can ensure that you are attending a campus where you feel safe and secure.